Things You'll Need

 Sink two 3-foot posts into the ground on either side of your hibiscus plants.
 Poke a hole in each of two clean aluminum pie pans.
 Thread a piece of yarn approximately 12 inches long through the hole in each pan.
 Hammer a nail into the top of each post and tie the pans to the nails.
 The pans flash in the sunlight and moonlight, scaring deer away from your hibiscus plants.

-Place several yards of mesh netting over your hibiscus plants to keep the deer from eating the foliage and flowers.
+Deer-proof hibiscus by placing several yards of mesh netting over your hibiscus plants to keep the deer from eating the foliage and flowers.

 Locate the path that deer are using to reach your plants.
 If deer are entering your property through a break in trees, landscaping or fencing, string clear fishing line across the path to create an invisible fence.
-Deer will bump into the line, get confused, and leave your plants alone.
+Deer will bump into the line, get confused, and leave your plants alone

 Place plants that deer find repellent near hibiscus plants.
 Deer are not attracted to spicy-smelling plants, ferns and ornamental grasses.
 Plant daffodils, narcissus, thyme and boxwood to keep deer away.